utkrisht-sikka/Big-Data-Analytics-Assignments/README.md

-# Big-Data-Analytics-Assignments
+# Big-Data-Analytics-Project
-This was my submissions for the 3 assignments of the Big Data Analytics course.
+My Project can be divided into 3 assignments.This was my submissions for the 3 assignments of the Big Data Analytics course.
 The students were given a choice among the 3 datasets:
 Patents and Publications dataset,
 GhTorrent (Github) dataset, and
 Delhi Public Transport Dataset.